John 20:26

 Eight days later

 This phrase indicates the passage of time since Jesus' first appearance to the disciples after His resurrection.
 In Jewish reckoning, "eight days" includes the starting day, making it a week later, on the following Sunday.
-This timing underscores the early Christian practice of gathering on the first day of the week, which would later become the Christian Sabbath, celebrating the resurrection of Christ.
+This timing emphasizes the importance of the first day of the week in early Christian worship, reflecting the resurrection's significance.

 His disciples were once again inside

-The disciples are gathered together, likely in the same upper room where they had previously met.
-This setting reflects the early Christian community's need for fellowship and mutual support, especially in times of uncertainty and fear.
-The gathering of the disciples in a private space also highlights the intimate nature of their relationship with Jesus and each other.
+The disciples are gathered indoors, likely in the same upper room where they had previously met.
+This setting suggests a place of safety and fellowship, as they were still processing the events of Jesus' death and resurrection.
+The gathering of the disciples highlights the early formation of the Christian community.

 with the doors locked